Corporate Governance Guidelines

 Strategic Planning

 The Board reviews the Company’s long-term strategic plan at least annually and monitors implementation of the strategic plan throughout the year.
-In addition, the Board holds an annual retreat that focuses on the Company’s strategy and the major areas of the Company’s business.
+In addition, the Board holds an annual session that focuses on the Company’s strategy and the major areas of the Company’s business.

 Appendix A